actuary492/actuary492.github.io/_posts/2025-01-10-statistics.md

 We can see for instance through the pdf function, which realisation holds the most probability mass in the $Normal(0,1)$ distribution or how the tails of the distribution look like.
 On the other hand, the cdf function allows to find important quantiles of the distribution.

 Note that I have graphed a continuous distribution above.
 If the distribution is discrete, then the pdf and cdf's functions cannot be presented by straight line.
 In the case of the cdf of Poisson, the graph would look like a step function.
 In the case of Poisson pdf, the graph would look more like a histogram.
-Making these plots can be done by adding the argument of $type="s"$ and $type="h"$ in the $plot()$ function of the cdf and pdf respectively.Take the visualisation of the Poisson(5) pdf and cdf.
+Making these plots can be done by adding the argument of $type="s"$ and $type="h"$ in the $plot()$ function of the cdf and pdf respectively.
+I will show the visualisation of the Poisson(5) pdf and cdf.
 Since the code is rather repetitive, I will directly show the graphs while the code will still be available in the R-file itself.

 <img src="https://actuary492.github.io/assets/images/cdfpdfpoi.jpeg" alt="description" style="width: 100%; height: 80%;">